+- promote strong corporate governance practices, adhering to global best practices and promoting transparency, accountability, and integrity across our - Innovation and Technology: We embrace innovation and leverage technology to drive advancements in research. development, manufacturing processes, and patient care.

+operations.

-- Innovation and Technology: We embrace innovation and leverage technology to drive advancements in research, development, manufacturing processes, and patient care. - Product Quality & Safety: We ensure responsible product stewardship by focusing on the safety, efficacy, and quality of our medicines throughout their lifecycle, from research and development to postmarketing surveillance.
+• Product Quality & Safety: We ensure responsible product stewardship by focusing on the safety, efficacy, and quality of our medicines throughout their lifecycle, from research and development to postmarketing surveillance.